Welcome to the Whangaroa Barn — say hello to St Paul’s Rock, the local quail family, the resident pheasants, and spectacular views.

 The pheasants are very shy, so you’ll hear them more often than you see them.
 That rusty sounding screech is the male pheasant sounding the alarm.

 The quail are far more laid back.
 These little guys are California quail and you’ll see them all around the Barn most days.
 The males are usually happy to tell you how great they are!
-Their super tiny babies hatch in December, so if you’re staying then, please give them space.
+Their super tiny babies hatch in December and January, so if you’re staying then, please give them space.

 The property is planted with flax and Puriri trees that attract tuis all year round and they never stop zooming from one plant to the next.